dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/test-selection-examples.md

 <VersionBlock firstVersion="1.5">

 To visualize these methods, suppose you have `model_a`, `model_b`, and `model_c` and associated data tests.
-The following illustrates which tests will be run when you execute `dbt run` versus `dbt build` with the various indirect selection modes:
+The following illustrates which tests will be run when you execute `dbt build` with the various indirect selection modes:

 <DocCarousel slidesPerView={1}>